yashNemade/bharat_intern_weather_application/README.md

 # weather_application
 This repository contains the file for the "Weather Application."
-It is a task/project, specifically task 2, from the Bharat Intern's Web Development Internship program.
+It is a task/project, specifically task number 2, from the Bharat Intern's "Web Development Intern" virtual internship program.